DuckShyamalan/natwest-technical-test/README.md

 ```

 ### TODO:
 * Consider supporting varying return content types such as XML based, that should be configurable using the requested media type.
-* Consider ways to improve overall performance e.g. caching results, concurrent algorithm
-* Consider supporting multiple algorithms that can be switched based on optional parameters

 ## Requirements
 * The project must be written in Java 8 or above.